eddmann/eddmann.github.io/_posts/2021/2021-02-13-advent-of-code-2015-day-20-infinite-elves-and-infinite-houses.md

 };
 ```

-With the ability to determine which Elves visited a given house we can increment through each house number (starting at 1) until we reach a house where-by the presents the Elves delivered (10 times their own number) is greater than the supplied input.
+With the ability to determine which Elves visited a given house, we can increment through each house number (starting at 1) until we reach a house where the presents the Elves delivered (10 times their own number) is greater than the supplied input.
 We can then return this house number to answer part one 🌟.

 ```typescript